pietg/incubationtime/README.md

 The nonparametric maximum likelihood estimator is computed by the EM algorithm and by the much more efficient iterative convex minorant algorithm.
 For the EM method, one has to run analysis_EM.R and for the iterative convex minorant algorithm one has to use analysis_ICM.R.
 The two methods give exactly the same result, but the iterative convex minorant (ICM) algorithm needs much less iterations (<100) to get the result, with the necessary and sufficient (Fenchel) duality conditions satisfied at level 10^{-10}.

-This repository complements a paper in "Nieuw Archief voor Wiskunde" ("New Archive for Mathematics", a journal for the Dutch mathematicians), discussing the different ways of estimating the distribution of the incubation time.
+This repository complements the paper http://www.nieuwarchief.nl/serie5/pdf/naw5-2020-21-3-181.pdf in "Nieuw Archief voor Wiskunde" ("New Archive for Mathematics", a journal for the Dutch mathematicians), discussing the different ways of estimating the distribution of the incubation time.
 More details about the methods are given in incubation.pdf.